Which is worse?

 Sleep Apnea Severity

-Once your sleep apnea test has been completed, your doctor will calculate your severity with a scale called the sleep apnea/hypopnea indexes (AHI).
+Once your sleep apnea test has been completed, your doctor will calculate the severity with a scale called the sleep apnea/hypopnea indexes (AHI).

 Sleep Apnea Treatment